Collagen for Your Skin: Does It Really Work?

-Dr. Aivaz explains further, "starting in our mid-20s, we slowly begin to lose collagen.
+Dr. Aivaz explains further, "Starting in our mid-20s, we slowly begin to lose collagen.
 For women, we can lose up to 30% of our collagen production in the first 5 years of menopause."

-Do Collagen Supplements Work?
+Do Collagen Supplements Work for Skin?

-Do Collagen Creams Work?
+Do Collagen Creams Work for Skin?